temporalio/documentation/docs/system-tools/tctl.md

 ## Securing `tctl`

-`tctl` supports plugins which can be used to set headers on outgoing requests.
+`tctl` supports plugins that can be used to set headers on outgoing requests.

-We ship an [example plugin](https://github.com/temporalio/temporal/blob/master/cmd/tools/cli/plugins/authorization/main.go) which supports HTTP Basic Auth headers (to be used in tandem with a [secure Temporal Server](https://docs.temporal.io/docs/server/security/).
+We ship an [example plugin](https://github.com/temporalio/temporal/blob/master/cmd/tools/cli/plugins/authorization/main.go) that supports HTTP Basic Auth headers (to be used in tandem with a [secure Temporal Server](https://docs.temporal.io/docs/server/security/).
 You can enable it with:

 ```bash
 tctl --headers_provider_plugin tctl-authorization-plugin
 ```

 The value `tctl-authorization-plugin` above is just a name of a binary - plugins are decoupled from `tctl` itself via Hashicorp's go-plugin interface.
-In other words, if you need to customize or add your own plugins, you don't have to rebuild `tctl` itself, just compile your plugin to a binary.
+In other words, if you need to customize or add your own plugins, you don't have to rebuild `tctl` itself; just compile your plugin to a binary.